 For the past several years, we’ve seen at least one team in K2 base camp for the winter, and the 2020-2021 season is keeping that trend going.
 As of this writing, two teams are already there, with two more to arrive shortly.

 The first of those squads consists of Icelandic climber John Snorri and Pakistan’s foremost high-altitude climber Muhammad Ali Sadpara.
 Sadpara’s son Sajid has joined the expedition too, and the trio has been in BC for more than two weeks.
-So far, they’ve enjoyed good weather—at least by K2 standards—which has allowed them to fix ropes to Camp 1.
+So far, they’ve enjoyed good weather—at least by K2 winter standards—which has allowed them to fix ropes to Camp 1.

 Base camp got a little more crowded a few days back when a Nepali team led by Mingma Gielje, who is more commonly known as Mingma G. That squad has been getting settled and preparing for its first rotation up the mountain, even as two commercial squads prepare to enter the mix.
 Seven Summit Treks is bringing a large group to the mountain, while famed-Sherpa Nirmal Purja brings a dubious group of his own.